OpenSourceNeuro/Spikeling-V2/README.md

 Spikeling GUI comes with a "Neuron Generator" page where users can interact with the Izhikevich equation, understand the model generating Spikeling membrane voltage, and create their own "neuron mode" to be loaded on the main page.

 <p style='text-align: justify;'>
-The Izhikevich equation relies on only four parameters, all contextualised on the page and all modifiable by the users.
-They could also modulate the intensity of the current applied to their custom model to verify its pattern over prolonged stimulation.
+The main window computes the Izhikevich model with a modifiable current input.
+Users can change the 4 variable of the code and display the resulting "neuron mode".
+This is also where users can come up with their own neuronal modes to experiment on.
+This is also where teachers can generate their own custo-made neuron, save them, and impose them as experimental model for, i.e. home assignments.

 <p style='text-align: justify;'>
 From <a href="https://pubmed.ncbi.nlm.nih.gov/18244602">Izhikevich publication</a>: